CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/debt-management-policies-and-debt-implications-of-plan.md

           <li>variable rate debt does not exceed 20% of the City’s total currently outstanding
           bonded debt (the City has no variable debt).</li>
         </ul>
         <p>For further discussion of the City’s financial policies and management controls, refer
         to the
     - link:
        title: pdf chapter (Volume I) on Financial Management.
        path: /img/pdfs/08-Financial-Management-of-the-City.pdf/</p>
-  - col: >
+  - col:
     - blurb: >
         <p>The City’s debt service forecast assumes general obligation borrowing of $177 million
         in FY19, $203 million in FY20, $220 million in FY21, $215 million in FY22, and $200 million
         in FY23.</p>
         <p>The debt tables at the end of the
-    - link
+    - link:
        title: pdf chapter (Volume I) on Capital Planning
        path: /xx
     - blurb: detail the City’s outstanding debt service obligations.</p>